prakash-pg/Smart-Controlling-of-Temperature-using-Arduino-with-NRF-Communication/README.md

 # Smart-Controlling-of-Temperature-using-Arduino-with-NRF-Communication
-For a given Threshold Temperature Arduino will Trigger the Relay and Control the Switching of Fan and Bulb

 The scope of this project is to design and implement an advanced temperature control system using an Arduino microcontroller and an LM 35 temperature sensor.
 The system incorporates a relay to